 The full recipe is detailed in the recipe card below.

-Add the old-fashioned oats, plant-based milk, chia seeds, nut butter, maple syrup, cinnamon, and a pinch of salt to a jar or container with a lid and stir until well combined.
+Step 2: Add the plant-based milk, chia seeds, nut butter, maple syrup, cinnamon, and a pinch of salt.

-Seal the lid on the jar or container and place it in the refrigerator and let it sit overnight.
+Step 3: Stir to combine and seal the lid on the jar or container.
+Place it in the refrigerator and let it sit overnight.

 Alternatively, you can refrigerate it for at least 2-3 hours but leaving it overnight yields the best results.

 Overnight oats are the perfect healthy breakfast that is 100% customizable.
 You can add crunchy toppings like granola, fresh fruit like banana slices, or even chocolate chips!

 Fresh Fruit: Fresh berries, frozen berries, sliced bananas, diced apples, and chopped mango are delicious options to top off oats with.